denten/denten.github.io/_includes/CV/04-publications.md

 **Books**:

-1. *Plain Text: The Poetics of Human-Computer Interaction.* Foundational ideas in literary theory and media studies as embodied in contemporary computation.
+1. "Plain Text: The Poetics of Human-Computer Interaction."
+Foundational ideas in literary theory and media studies as embodied in contemporary computation.
 Manuscript in progress.
-1. *Literature and the Digtial Humanities*.
+1. "Literature and the Digtial Humanities."
 Theory and practice.
 Manuscript in progress by invitation to "Literature in Contmporary Thought" series published by Routledge.
 Ed.
 Ursula K. Heise & Guillermina De Ferrari.
-1. *Algorithmic Imagination*.
+1. "Algorithmic Imagination."
 A critical history of combinatorial thought.
    Manuscript planned for spring, 2016.

 **Peer Reviewed**: